-Matter is a common language for smart home devices designed to simplify everything about the smart home, from purchase to setup and everyday use.
+Matter is a common language for smart home devices.
+It’s designed to simplify everything about the smart home, from purchase to setup and everyday use.
 Its biggest promise is making smart devices work with each other across platforms and ecosystems, no matter who made them.
-No more checking for the “works with” HomeKit, Google Home, or Alexa badges — Matter devices work with all of them.
-It’s also entirely local, so gadgets should respond more quickly.
-Yes, Matter should make your smart light bulb work just as fast as your non-smart light switch.

 Matter is an interoperability standard designed to solve many of today’s smart home headaches.